SrivatsanViswanathan/react-university-website/README.md

 ## Disclaimer

 All of the links take you to information you can get from the official website: https://www.ecb.torontomu.ca/~courses/coe538/.
-If you do not want the links to work please contact me through email at sriv.viswanathan@gmail.com and I will remove the functionality.